adslabcuhk/hats/AE_INSTRUCTIONS.md

 > **The scripts will take ~45 days to finish all the experiments.
 We suggest running the scripts of Exp#0 first, which can reproduce the main results of our paper while including most of the functionality verification.**

 Note on the experiment scripts:
-> These evaluation scripts require a long time to run.
-To avoid the interruption of the experiments, we suggest running the scripts in the background with `tmux`, `nohup`, `screen`, etc. In addition, please make sure that all scripts have been given execution permissions.
+- **How to avoid interruptions?** These evaluation scripts require a long time to run.
+To avoid the interruption of the experiments, we suggest running the scripts in the background with `tmux`, `nohup`, `screen`, etc.
+    - We suggest using `tmux` to run the scripts.
+You can create a new tmux session via `tmux new -s control`, run the script inside the tmux session, and then detach the session via `Ctrl+b d`.
+You can re-attach the session later via `tmux attach -t control`.
+- **How to modify the experiment settings?** You can modify the experiment settings by changing the parameters in the corresponding script files.
+The configurable parameters include:
+    - `REBUILD_SERVER`: Whether to rebuild the server before running the experiment.
+    - `SCHEMES`: The schemes to be tested.
+You can add or remove the schemes in the list.
+    - `CLUSTER_NAMES`: The cluster names defined in `settings.sh`, which contains the information of the nodes in the cluster.
+    - `REPLICAS`: Number of replicas.
+    - `KV_NUMBER`: Number of KV pairs.
+    - `KEY_LENGTH`: Key size in bytes.
+    - `OPERATION_NUMBER`: Number of operations to be issued in each workload.
+    - `ROUNDS`: Number of rounds to run for each workload.
+The default value is 1.
+If the value is larger than 1, the script will run multiple rounds and report the average results.
+    - `CONSISTENCY_LEVEL`: Read consistency level.
+(Exp#9)
+    - `REQUEST_DISTRIBUTIONS`: The key distribution to be used in the experiment.
+(Exp#10)
+    - `FIELD_LENGTH`: Value size in bytes.
+(Exp#11)
+    - `THREAD_NUMBER`: Number of client threads in each client machine to be used in the experiment.
+(Exp#12)

+- **Where are the experiment results stored?** The experiment results will be stored in the `~/Results/` directory on the control node.
+Each experiment will be logged in a separate file named `exp#_summary.txt`, where `#` is the experiment number.

 ### Quick verification (Exp#0: quick verification)